idealius/transpose_covid_timeseries/readme.md

 9/10/2020:
 - Per capita for confirmed cases in US doesn't have population column so it shows -1, probably causes some slight date data corruption as well
 - Congo Brazzaville sanitized to "Congo", Congo Kinshasa sanitized to "Democratic Republic of Congo" to be consistent with contact tracing csv
+- Fixed Bosnia
+- Fixed rare bug with extra ghost column being added during contact tracing processing

 ### Superficial Bugs
-Bonaire and surrounding islands interpreted incorrectl.
+Bonaire and surrounding islands interpreted incorrectly due to a comma within its label.

-US territories like Guam, Virgin Islands, etc. aren't accounted for correctly.
+US territories like Guam, Virgin Islands, etc. aren't accounted for correctly because they lack population table data.

-Bosnia and other territories are not handled correctly, a full list is outputted during processing and listed below in the limitations section below.
+A full list of territories with population data that isn't cross-referenced correctly with COVID-19 data is outputted during processing and listed below in the limitations section below.

 Lat and Lon are taken from the first unique country / state which may be an undesirable region / county's lattitude and longitude